 The Council decided to use the funds from the sale of Freddy's home to establish a Scholarship fund to assist in the education of young Aboriginal people.
 NSWALC believed the establishment of the scholarship both honoured Mr Fricke and delivered a lasting benefit for the empowerment of Aboriginal people.

 The Freddy Fricke Scholarship was launched in July 2002 when NSWALC made a grant to Charities Aid Foundation to manage the project.
-The income derived from the investment of Freddy's fund is applied to providing scholarships to a maximum of $10,000 each to talented young members of the Aboriginal community.
+The income derived from the investment of Freddy's fund is applied to providing scholarships to talented young members of the Aboriginal community.

 The Scholarship was originally targeted at students who wished to study finance and commerce disciplines in tertiary institutions in NSW.
 Aboriginal people have been traditionally under represented in these areas.

 Recently however the scope of the scholarship was extended to include a broader range of disciplines which includes Architecture, Business Management, Community Welfare/Services, Community Management, Engineering, Health/ Medicine, Human Resources, Information Technology, Law/Legal Studies, Science, Tourism and as well as the areas originally covered.

 Since the scholarship was launched many students have been assisted.

 The Scholarship Program offers financial assistance to Aboriginal students to undertake study in a discipline with a University.
 The program provides financial assistance through the provision of a one-off payment for scholarship holders to purchase text books, pay enrolment fees and/or HECS fees and other approved course related expenses.

 What are the Scholarships for?